Manfred logoManfred logo

 Gender

-In order to understand the impact of gender on working conditions, which we believe can help bring awarness to the issue, we have used an API that extracts the gender based on the person's name.
+In order to understand the impact of gender on working conditions, which we believe can help bring awareness to the issue, we have used an API that extracts the gender based on the person's name.
 According to this API, 77% of the study is represented by men, while 13% are women.
 The remaining 8% could not be extracted.

 Because we don't ask about gender in our registration form.
 The alternative to using an API would be to conduct an anonymous survey among our users or to ask about gender in the onboarding and store it in a separate database without relating it to the users.
 Both alternatives would have prevented us from shedding light on the issue of the gender pay gap, due to lack of data and lack of technical resources to carry it out.